 - Three beeps of the horn obviously carries more urgency (e.g., you're in someone's blind spot and they are indicating they may change lanes soon).
 It's a way of telling people to "stay put."

 - A continuous horn blast is either punishment for your poor driving or a means of saying, "get out of the way!
 I'm coming through!"
 Professional drivers may hold the horn to tell everyone to clear the way now (e.g., they're running late with a load of airport-bound passengers).

 Finding cars and motorbikes to rent in Asia is rarely a problem.
 At least in larger cities and popular tourist areas, you’ll recognize many familiar car-rental chains.
 In some places, the only rental agencies are located outside of town by the airport.

 Try to avoid renting from individuals who are simply looking to rent out their personal scooters or cars for the day.
-Not only will you not be covered for any mechanical problems, a scam in Vietnam exists in which the motorbike is followed and then deliberately damaged or stolen back by the individual!
+Not only will you not be covered for any mechanical problems, a scam in Vietnam exists in which the motorbike is followed and then deliberately damaged or stolen back by the individual with a spare key!